bitliner/AngularChart/README.md

 * yName: the name of y axis
 * yInterval: the interval of markers of y axis (if not specified the library calculates it automatically)
 * yMin: the minimum value of y axis (if not specified the library calculates it automatically)
-* yMax the minimum value of y axis (if not specified the library calculates it automatically)
+* yMax the maximum value of y axis (if not specified the library calculates it automatically)
-* formatter: the name fo variable in the scope that points to function/value that will be displayed when the mouse is over a point of a line
+* formatter: the name of variable in the scope that points to function/value that will be displayed when the mouse is over a point of a line

 All attributes are optional, except xData and yData